mozilla/open-leadership-training-series/_articles/get-your-project-online/the-github-interface-and-markdown.md

 ### {{ site.assignment }} Get on GitHub!

-1. Sign up.
+1.Sign up.
 Start by signing up with Github Online.
 You’ll be creating a new account, and joining the larger GitHub community of people working openly.
 Access the site https://github.com and  fill the form of *sign up for GitHub*.

 ![Entering GitHub]({{ site.baseurl }}/img/sign-up-github.png)

-2. Create a Repository, or place to store all your working files .
+2.Create a Repository, or place to store all your working files .
 Every project starts by creating a new repository.

 ![Create a Repository]({{ site.baseurl }}/img/new-repository.png)